-Third, the Police Auditor reviewed two (2) investigation files regarding allegations of misconduct by OPD employees.
-This represents a substantial decrease in misconduct complaints, compared to 2023, in which there were eight (8) in the first six months.
+Third, the Police Auditor reviewed fourteen (14) investigation files regarding allegations of misconduct by OPD employees.
 The investigations were found to be thorough, objective, free of bias, and consistent with OPD policies.
 There were no sustained complaints of officers engaging in serious misconduct such as excessive use of force or civil rights violations.